-and Norwegian to English Translation
+Norwegian to English Business Document Translation Services

 Here are some useful facts to remember when working with Norwegian translators.
 Norway has two official written languages.
 Most business documents are written in ‘Bokmâl’, which has developed from Danish (Norway was part of Denmark for 500 years).
 The Norwegian government and its agencies are mandated to produce 25% of the documents in ‘Nynorsk’, which is based on Norwegian rural dialects.